Jigsaw++: Imagining Complete Shape Priors for Object Reassembly: Experiment and Evaluation

 \paragraph{Metrics.} We adopted two types of evaluation metrics to evaluate the performance of our proposed methods.
 (1) \textit{Shape difference}.
 The chamfer distance defined by $CD(S1, S2) = \frac{1}{|S_1|}\sum_{x\in S_1}\min_{y\in S_2} \normsq{x-y}_2 + \frac{1}{|S_2|}\sum_{y\in S_2}\min_{x\in S_2} \normsq{x-y}_2$, is used to assess the differences between the ground truth shape, the partially assembled shape, and the reconstructed global shape.
 (2) \textit{Shape accuracy}.
 We follow a similar idea of F-score to define the precision and recall metric as $\textup{precision}=\frac{1}{|S_{gt}|} \sum_{x\in S_{gt}}\bs{1}_{\Dis(x, \textsf{NN}(x, S)) \leq \eta}$, and $\textup{recall}=\frac{1}{|S|}\sum_{x\in S}\bs{1}_{\Dis(x, \textsf{NN}(x, S_{gt})) \leq \eta}$, to evaluate how closely the reconstructed shape matches the ground truth.
 Here, $\Dis(\cdot)$ is a distance function, and $\textsf{NN}(\cdot, \cdot)$ is to find the nearest neighbor of one point in another shape.

 \paragraph{Baseline Methods.} We compare our methods with state-of-the-art assembly algorithms for the fracture and part assembly problem: SE(3)~\citep{Wu2023LeveragingSE}, Jigsaw~\citep{lu2023jigsaw} and DGL~\citep{zhan2020generative}.
-Jigsaw employs 3D feature matching to position pieces based on fractured geometry, while DGL enhances piece poses through graph-based learning.
-Both methods are open-source with available model checkpoints, which we used to generate the partially assembled inputs for our model and comparison.
+All methods are open-source with available model checkpoints, which we used to generate the partially assembled inputs for our model and comparison.
 Since our algorithm works orthogonally to existing methods, it is sufficient to demonstrate its superiority by demonstrating improvements over these methods.